Once you’re set up on your email sending platform you’re going to want to plan your email communications.

 - Plan your email communications 3 months at a time.
 This gives you enough of a pipeline but also ensures you can change tack and remain relevant with your content – plan your content too far in advance and it could be out of date by the time you publish it.

 - Website content and email content usually work together.
 A page or article on your website is featured in your newsletter.
 Share this same content to your social media platforms.
-Use our handy content planner (download Excel doc) to help you plan all your content.
-Put your promotions and important dates into the plan too.

 - Once you have your content and promotions planned you are ready to brief your email marketing person, or brief us at Cantaloupe by completing the form on this page so we can get in contact.
 We’ll need the content, planned date of send, and any images you want to use.